Paymenter/docs/index.md

     desc: Create your own themes, modify and add what you need, create your custom experience for your customers.

 supportbanner:
-  text: Support us to keep going
+  text: Support Us to Keep Going
-  tagline: Your support helps us continue developing and enhancing Paymenter.
-Every contribution makes a difference!
+  tagline: Your support enables us to keep developing and improving Paymenter for everyone.
+Each GitHub star and sponsorship helps us build the future of open-source billing.
   sponsorButton: Sponsor
   starButton: Star us on GitHub
-  howToContribute: How to contribute?
+  howToContribute: How to Contribute?
 ---

 <script setup>